-We have four main project areas that depend on pro bono assistance from attorneys and firms:
+Pro Bono assistance is critical to Inner City Law Center’s ability to serve our clients.
+We have five main project areas that depend on pro bono assistance from attorneys and firms:

 Homeless Veterans Project.
 Pro bono attorneys represent homeless veterans in connection with their disability benefits claims with the Department of Veterans Affairs, to help obtain income support, health care, and other benefits that are rightfully due to them.
 ICLC specializes in psychological trauma claims, especially Post Traumatic Stress Disorder (PTSD) arising from combat or Military Sexual Trauma (MST).
 VA benefits cases often provide opportunities to work with veterans in documenting their claims and assisting with letter briefs.
 In most cases, no litigation or hearings are involved so these matters are a good fit for transactional or litigation attorneys.
-The Project also handles matters involving discharge upgrades, expungement and other veterans issues.
+The Project also handles matters involving discharge upgrades, ticket clearing and other veterans issues.

 Housing Litigation.
 ICLC is looking for attorneys and firms who are outraged by the slum conditions that plague our city’s poorest and most vulnerable residents.
 Our housing litigation cases give you an opportunity to partner with ICLC to combat these conditions on a larger scale.
-Attorneys work on all aspects of housing litigation, including discovery, hearings, settlement negotiations and trial preparation.
+Attorneys work on all aspects of housing litigation, including discovery, filing motions, hearings, settlement negotiations and trial preparation.
 It is an opportunity to use your litigation skills to make a huge difference in the lives of our clients.